luukfroling/Mechanica/content/special/ChX3_IntroSpecialRelativity.md

 Ok, let's be puzzled for a while: how can $S'$ at the same time be both at the left side and at the right side of the Earth?
 That doesn't make any sense!!!!
 What is **wrong** with this new theory?
 The answer is: **nothing!**

 It is us, mixing stuff up.
 Who said that it is 'at the same time'?!?
 Nobody (with perhaps for a moment us as the exception). $S$ and $S'$ agree upon the event: a comet hits the moon.
-This physical phenomena is not disputed at all.
+This physical phenomenon is not disputed at all.
 It happened.
 They don't agree that it took place at the same time according to their clocks.

 But this is not all: according to $S$ at the moment of the impact spaceship was at a distance of $1.2 - 0.4 = 0.8\ \mathrm{ls}$ from the moon.
 But $S'$ just calculated that she was $1.33\ \mathrm{ls}$ from the moon.
-One can not be at two different distance form the moon at the same time!
+One cannot be at two different distance form the moon at the same time!

 Ok, let's push this somewhat further and see if we can get a contradiction.